ThatBenKraft/motors/README.md

 def __init__(
     self,
     stages: list[tuple[int, int, int, int]],
-    step_size: int = 1,
+    stages_per_step: int = 1,
 ) -> None:
 ```

 Sequences must be a list of four-pin "stage" tuples.
 Every stage has four integers that correspond to the level of each motor pin.
 Any non-zero integer will be interpreted as HIGH, and zero as LOW.
-An additional `step_size` integer indicates how many stages make up a single "step".
-For example, a halfstep sequence would have this value set to two, while a FULLSTEP sequence would have this set to one.
+An additional `stages_per_step` integer indicates how many stages make up a single "step".
+For example, a `HALFSTEP` sequence would have this value set to two, while a `FULLSTEP` sequence would have this set to one.

 Stepper motors can occasionally be difficult to wire to double H-bridges like the L298N.
 As a tip, if your GPIO pins are both connected to the driver and referenced to the `Motor` object _sequentially_, the correct wiring for the output pins will match both ends of a coil to numbered output pins 1 and 3 or 2 and 4 (which still might require flipping of direction).